Elasto-acoustic wave propagation in geophysical media using hybrid high-order methods on general meshes: Fully discrete schemes

 We emphasize that both solves in \eqref{eq:ex_solve} are block-diagonal.

 In this work, we use $s$-stage Explicit Runge--Kutta (ERK) schemes of order $s$, with $s \in \{2,3,4\}$.
 The corresponding Butcher tableaux are reported in \eqref{ERK}.
 We recall that ERK(s) schemes are subject to a CFL stability condition.
-This point is further discussed in Section 5.1 below.
+From a theoretical viewpoint, stability under a CFL condition is established in \cite{EK_2024} for $s=3$ (and $s=4$ on simplicial meshes), and for $s=2$ under a strengthened 4/3-CFL condition; stability is also expected to hold under a standard CFL condition for $s=4$.
+This point is further discussed numerically in Section 5.1 below.